pkmkrishnakumar/conference-website/README.md

 *This project only has frontend with all data added in assets folder.

-***This is a Project created for Academic Credit and Not an Official Website of Any Conference hosted by SRMIST.
+***This is a Project created for Academic purpose and Not an Official Website of Any Conference hosted by SRMIST.